DavyJonesLocker/dismissible_helpers/README.md

 end
 ```

- 2. Add the serization call to the model
+Then add the serization call to the model

 ```ruby
 class Account < ActiveRecord::Base